Salta al contenuto principale

 Activity

 • November 25, 2022 - International Day for the Elimination of Violence against Women.
-The University of Reggio has organized some initiatives to raise awareness and reflect on the topic.
+The University of Reggio Calabria has organized several initiatives to raise awareness and reflect on the issue.

-• On the evening of November 24, the Mediterranean University lights up in orange, a symbol of a future without violence.
+• On the evening of November 24, the Università Mediterranea was illuminated in orange, a symbol of a future without violence.

-• On November 25, in the various facilities of the University of Reggio, installation of "red shoes", to not forget the victims of femicide and to say no to all forms of discrimination and violence.
+• On November 25th, "red shoes" will be installed in various buildings at the University of Reggio Calabria, to remember the victims of femicide and to say no to all forms of discrimination and violence.

-• presentation of a video made with the involvement of the University's students .
+• Presentation of a video created with the involvement of the University's students .

 • From 01/05/2017 to 30/04/2021 Project “Gender Equality in Engineering through Communication and Commitment” (GEECCO), funded by the Horizon 2020 research and innovation program ( http://www.geecco.unirc.it/ ).

-• November 25, 2021 - “A red bench in the University”.
-A red bench was inaugurated at the Torri complex of the University Citadel as a symbol and warning against gender violence in all its forms and against any type of discrimination.
-The initiative, promoted by the Single Guarantee Committee (CUG) of the Mediterranean University, aims to convey a signal of awareness aimed at the new generations by placing the symbol of “non-violence against women” right inside the University, a primary place of educational and cultural growth for male and female students.
+• November 25, 2021 - "A Red Bench at the University."
+A red bench was inaugurated at the University Campus's Towers complex as a symbol and warning against gender-based violence in all its forms and against all forms of discrimination.
+The initiative, promoted by the Università Mediterranea's Single Guarantee Committee (CUG), aims to raise awareness among younger generations by placing the symbol of "non-violence against women" right inside the University, a primary place for the educational and cultural growth of students.

-• 23 November 2020 - United against Violence against Women.
-Proclaimed by the United Nations General Assembly in 1999, the Università Mediterranea adheres to the initiative confirming its commitment to the fight against all forms of discrimination and violence against women, which continues to be a serious and unacceptable obstacle to the enjoyment of women's rights and their full personal fulfillment.
-25 years after the historic Beijing Declaration on Women's Rights, an alarm signal comes at a time when we are witnessing an increase in cases of violence against women, all over the world, due to the restrictions caused by the pandemic.
+• November 23, 2020 - United against Violence against Women.
+Proclaimed by the United Nations General Assembly in 1999, the Mediterranean University joins the initiative, reaffirming its commitment to combating all forms of discrimination and violence against women, which continues to be a serious and unacceptable obstacle to the enjoyment of women's rights and their full personal fulfillment.
+Twenty-five years after the historic Beijing Declaration on Women's Rights, this warning comes at a time when we are witnessing an increase in cases of violence against women worldwide due to restrictions imposed by the pandemic.

-The Università Mediterranea is actively engaged on this issue at different levels, the contributions come from:
+The Università Mediterranea is actively engaged in this issue at various levels, contributing through:

 - research